bibekpreet99/Black-Blog/README.md

 https://blogggit.herokuapp.com

 ### Novelty
+1. Easy login and Register options.
+2. Dont need unnecessary details while logging in.
+3. Anyone can Blog about whatever they want.
-1. All the code is written and is not copied from anywhere.
+4. All the code is self written.
-2. All the designs and ideas are my own.
-3. The logic to prevent anyone from writing without loggin in is developed.

 ### FlowChart